alphagov/government-service-design-manual/service-manual/governance/governance-principles.md

 * capable, motivated and empowered

-* focussed on goals and key performance indicators (KPIs)
+* focused on goals and key performance indicators (KPIs)

 * open and honest about what they do